Cellular Concrete Experts In Iowa

 Standard concrete is heavy, dense material, which is useful for several applications like footings, foundation walls, and floor slabs.
 In comparison, cellular concrete is a geotechnical, lightweight material that is made with air bubbles instead of the conventional stone aggregate.
 Foaming agents are added to the concrete during mixing which creates the air bubbles.

 At Midwest Basement Systems, we are aware of the problems created by the shifting and settling of concrete, that’s why we offer StableFill™ cellular concrete, which provides a long list of benefits and capabilities.
 We use cellular concrete throughout Iowa for a number of commercial applications including load-reducing fill, backfill for tunnels and retaining walls, annular grouting for tunnels, fill for bridge approaches, and fill for sinkholes and abandoned underground tanks, pipelines and mines.

-As a locally certified Foundation Supportworks (FSI) contractor, Midwest Basement Systems offers concrete repair services throughout Iowa, major cities like Des Moines, Ames, Waterloo and other surrounding areas.
+As a locally authorized Foundation Supportworks (FSI) contractor, Midwest Basement Systems offers concrete repair services throughout Iowa, major cities like Des Moines, Ames, Waterloo and other surrounding areas.
 We offer a free foundation repair quote to solve your foundation problems fast!